metadoc/metadoc.js-api/README.md

 # metadoc-api

-Generate a static (read-only) JSON API for browsing metadoc.
+This [metadoc](https://github.com/author/metadoc) post-processor will generate a static (read-only) JSON API for browsing metadoc data.